nwpelletier/ad-volume-normalizer/README.md

 ## Status

-🚧 This is currently available on the Chrome Web Store.
+🚧 This is available on the Chrome Web Store.
 I am currently reworking the UI so that it's a bit easier to use.
-I also am working on fixing a couple niche bugs to enhance user experience.
+I also am also troubleshooting a few niche bugs in order to enhance user experience.
 The extension in its current state works very reliably, and I recommend for now using the 'mute' setting.

 ## License